erg55/Simon-lab-workshop/README.md

 seqtk seq -a in.fastq.gz > out.fasta
 ```

-It can also subset a raw read file to a certainnumber of reads:
+It can also subset a raw read file to a certain number of reads:
 ```
 seqtk sample -s100 in.fastq.gz  10000 > subin.fq